- COLLEGE REQUIREMENTS

 - The international business course requirement (IBCR) is to broaden the student’s international perspective.

-- Each student, excluding accounting majors, must include one course which emphasizes an international perspective.
+- Each student, excluding accounting majors, must include one course which emphasizes an international business perspective.

 - Actuarial Science majors are encouraged to take FINA 450 if they have not met this requirement with completion of NBR 6 – ACE 9 with ECON 321 or MNGT 414.